 13. Protect from nicotine induce damages

-Nicotine mediates some of the injurious effects like oxidative damage caused by consuming tobacco products which affect liver, testis, brain and other organs however spearmint (rich in phenolic compound) helps to recovery of all these organs in normal levels by increasing good enzyme and decreasing bad enzyme and exhibited interesting scavenging activity (16, 17).
+Nicotine mediates some of the injurious effects like oxidative damage caused by consuming tobacco products which affect the liver, testis, brain, and other organs however spearmint (rich in the phenolic compound) helps to the recovery of all these organs at normal levels by increasing good enzyme and decreasing bad enzyme and exhibited interesting scavenging activity (16, 17).

 Side effects of Spearmint

 1. Risk of allergy